Angelo Grimaldi

 Angelo Grimaldi, O.P.
 (1630–1682) was a Roman Catholic prelate who served as Titular Bishop of Methone (1679–1682) and Auxiliary Bishop of Albano (1679–1682).

 Biography

-Angelo Grimaldi was born in Genoa, Italy in 1630 and ordained a priest in the Order of Preachers.
+Angelo Grimaldi was born in Genoa, Italy in 1630, and ordained as a priest in the Order of Preachers.

 On 6 Feb 1679, he was appointed during the papacy of Pope Innocent XI as Titular Bishop of Methone (1679–1682) and Auxiliary Bishop of Albano.

 On 23 Apr 1679, he was consecrated bishop by Francesco Barberini, Cardinal-Bishop of Ostia e Velletri, with Angelo della Noca, Archbishop Emeritus of Rossano, and Domenico Gianuzzi, Titular Bishop of Dioclea in Phrygia, serving as co-consecrators.

-He served as Auxiliary Bishop of Albano until his death on 10 Apr 1682.
+He served as Auxiliary Bishop of Albano until his death on 10 April 1682.

-While bishop, he was the principal co-consecrator of Matteo Fazio, Bishop of Patti (1682).
+While a Bishop, he was the principal co-consecrator of Matteo Fazio, Bishop of Patti (1682).